edadma/pattern-matcher/README.md

 Pattern Matcher
 ===============

 *`pattern-matcher`* is a small combinator parsing library written in Scala mainly for tutorial purposes.
-For serious parsing needs, it is recommended to use Scala'a `scala-parser-combinators` library.
+For serious parsing needs, it is recommended to use Scala's `scala-parser-combinators` library.

 Example